Counterfactual Editing for Search Result Explanation: Results and Analysis

-Given the fact that $\text{CFE}^2$ operates by iteratively $\texttt{Masking}\rightarrow \texttt{Predicting}$, one can easily see that the edits from $\text{CFE}^2$ will be of similar length as that of original query.
-Moreover, since we are replacing the masked tokens using algorithms that are trained on the corpus, the meaning and lexical structure will also be similar to those of original queries.
-Therefore we do not include lexical similarity as a metric for fair comparison with baselines.\footnote{The possible options for lexical similarity evaluation are BLEU \cite{papineni2002bleu}, ROGUE \cite{lin2004rouge}, Levenshtein Distance \cite{levenshtein1966binary} and Lexical Tree Similarity \cite{zhang1989simple}.} However, we do include lexical similarity in our human evaluation (\S\ref{sec:human_eval}).
+Given the fact that \method~operates by iteratively $\texttt{Masking}\rightarrow \texttt{Predicting}$, one can easily see that the generated edits will be of similar length as that of the initial query.
+Moreover, since we are replacing the masked tokens using algorithms that are trained on the corpus, the meaning and lexical/syntactic structure will also be similar to the initial queries.
+Therefore we do not include lexical similarity metrics such as BLEU~\cite{papineni2002bleu}, ROGUE~\cite{lin2004rouge} and Lexical Tree Similarity \cite{zhang1989simple} for fair comparison with baselines. \footnote{The possible options for lexical similarity evaluation are BLEU~\cite{papineni2002bleu}, ROGUE~\cite{lin2004rouge}, Levenshtein Distance~\cite{levenshtein1966binary} and Lexical Tree Similarity~\cite{zhang1989simple}.} However, we do include lexical similarity in our human evaluation (\cref{subsec:human_eval}).

-\textbf{\textit{Can $\text{CFE}^2$ generate Fluent edits?}} \space Recall our desiderata that the counterfactual query should be fluent (low perplexity) by itself and should have similar perplexity to the original query (details in Eq.~\ref{eq:fluency}).
-From Table~\ref{tab:main_results} we can observe that CFE$^2$ can generate edits that are close to 1 in terms of Fluency.
-For example, CFE$^2$ w.o. finetune reaches 0.972 fluency on FEVER dataset compared to best baseline GenEx's 0.756.
+\textbf{\method~can generate edits of similar fluency to the initial queries.}\, Recall our desiderata that the counterfactual query should be fluent (low perplexity) by itself and should have similar perplexity to the initial query (details in~\cref{eq:relfluency}).
+From~\cref{tab:main_results} we can observe that \method~can generate edits that are close to 1.0 in Fluency. \methodplus~reaches 0.972 fluency on FEVER dataset compared to best baseline \genex's 0.756.

-Another pattern is that after finetuning, CFE$^2$ consistently improves in terms of Fluency on four datasets.
-This is expected as previous works \cite{sanh2019distilbert,devlin2018bert} have shown that finetuning makes word prediction models predict more coherent tokens, leading to low perplexity of the sequences.

-We notice that MaxFlip consistently outputs absolutely fluent counterfactuals (low perplexity).
-This is because MaxFlip directly selects the lowest perplexity sentence from the counterfactual document that can flip the pairwise relevance.
-We also notice that generation-based baselines including Summary and GenEx have higher perplexity on domain specific datasets.
-For example, Summary has a very high Fluency of 3.160 on SciFact dataset.
-The potential reason might be because we calculate perplexity with a pretrained language model GPT2, which is not trained on such domain specific corpus, thus it will assign high perplexity to the generated counterfactual queries from generation-based baselines.
+\textbf{\methodplusbold~consistently improves in terms of Fluency on all datasets.}\, This is expected as continual pre-training makes word prediction models predict more coherent tokens, leading to the low perplexity of the sequences.
+Between baselines, we notice that \maxflip~consistently outputs absolutely fluent counterfactuals (low perplexity).
+This is because it directly selects the lowest perplexity sentence from counterfactual document that can flip the pairwise relevance, leading to low perplexity results.